Experience Travel Group

 National bank holidays known as Poya days also occur every month in Sri Lanka.
 These are Buddhist celebrations that do not usually disrupt travel, but travellers should note that certain shops, restaurants and experiences will close on these days and alcohol is prohibited (though, if you are keen for a drink, you can usually purchase this the day before).
 Your travel consultant will always let you know if your holiday falls on a Poya day in Sri Lanka.

-Climate and geography of Sri Lanka
+Climate and Geography of Sri Lanka

 The climate in Sri Lanka is typical of tropical countries with year-round hot temperatures moderated by oceanic winds.
 There are three distinct climate regions within this relatively small island in the Indian ocean: the so-called 'dry zone' which is the region to the northeast and south-west, characterised by both dry and tropical periods; the central highlands with a cooler tropical monsoon climate and the 'wet zone' - the southwestern quarter with a tropical wet climate.
 The climate is influenced by the direction of the monsoon winds and the shelter provided by the central highlands.